 Every day, many Japanese people visit here to renew a pledge not to fight a war again.

-the World War II are included in the spirits.
+However, troublingly, the class-A war criminals of the World War II are included in the spirits.

 Of course, I hear a variety of arguments for and against the visit by Japan's Prime Minister.

 Some have a suggestion to enshrine the class-A war criminals separately.

 Others have a suggestion to build a new national memorial facilities.

 I think that it may not be resolved soon.

-There is a museum "Yushukan" in the precincts of a shrine.
+There is a museum Yushukan (遊就館) in the precincts of a shrine.

-We can see also a famous warplane named Zero, tank, torpedoes and other weapons used in the war.
+We can see also a famous Japanese warplane named Zero, tank, torpedoes and other weapons used in the war.